usmqe/usmqe-testdoc/web/alerting/index.rst

   them, while others are used for internal purposes and are not resend (see `Description of Gluster Native Events handling in Tendrl`_ )

-Note that **Tendrl SNMP implementation is concerned with alterting via SNMPv3 traps only**, any other SNMP use cases are not supported.

 The main upstream documentation related to alerting is:

 * `List of Alerts and Notifications in Tendrl`_ from Tendrl wiki